-Objective/Timeframe(s) Implement the following Zoning Code amendments by spring 2023: Amend the Zoning Code to remove discretionary permit requirements for Emergency Shelters in the M-C zone.
+Objective/Timeframe(s) Amend zoning and permit procedures to permit group homes in all residential zones with objectivity and approval certainty, including Community Care Facilities (e.g. group homes) with seven or more individuals by fall of 2024.
+This amendment shall be paired with objective standards as identified in Program 11.
+Implement the following Zoning Code amendments by spring 2023: Amend the Zoning Code to remove discretionary permit requirements for Emergency Shelters in the M-C zone.
 Amend the Zoning Code to consider transitional as a residential use of property and to permit transitional housing in the same manner as other residential uses in the same zone.
 Permit employee and farmworker housing in accordance with the Health and Safety Code Sections 17021.5 and 17021.6 and the Employee Housing Act.
 Amend the Zoning Code to provide a process by which large residential care facilities with seven or more residents may be permitted, without discretion, in commercial and mixed-use zones.
 Reduce development standards for Senior Planned Unit Developments through the adoption of a reduction in parking requirements and a reduction in minimum unit size requirements.
-Amend Reasonable Accommodation procedures to define major and minor accommodations.
+Amend Reasonable Accommodation procedures to remove the major Reasonable Accommodation Process and analyze the Planning Commission hearing requirement as a constraint.
 Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.4, 4.1